 With most new car drivers paying for their vehicles through either a personal contract purchase (PCP) or contract hire (either business or personal), it’s important to make sure that your car is in good condition if/when you want to hand it back to the finance company at the end of the agreement.

 Your lease payments or monthly finance payments are determined by the car’s predicted value at the end of the contract.
-This value is calculated by the car being under its agreed mileage, with a full manufacturer service history and in excellent condition.
+This value is calculated by the car being under its agreed mileage limit, with a full manufacturer service history and in excellent condition.

 If you don’t adhere to all three of these requirements, the leasing or finance company will charge you some pretty harsh penalty fees.
 You may be able to dispute some of them, but others are simply not negotiable and you could be obliged to cough up hundreds or even thousands of pounds to settle the bill.

 Today we’ll look at how you can avoid these costs.
 Here’s a list of our top tips to avoid being hit hard by your car finance lender.

 You may also like: